pnp/blog/content/post/cli-for-microsoft-365-v3-11.md

 in your development environment.
 It starts by detecting the version of SharePoint Framework that you want to use.

 First, it looks at the current project.
-If you didn\'t run the command in the context of a SharePoint Framework project, the command will try to determine the SharePoint Framework version based on the SharePoint Framework Yeoman generator that you have installed either in the current
+If you didn't run the command in the context of a SharePoint Framework project, the command will try to determine the SharePoint Framework version based on the SharePoint Framework Yeoman generator that you have installed either in the current